 5. Enhances Digestive Health

 Passion fruit is an ideal addition to a digestive-friendly diet as it is a great source of fiber.
 The fruit contains soluble fiber, both in its pulp and the rind, which acts as a laxative and improves bowel movement.
-This dietary fiber helps prevent constipation and even scrapes off the excess cholesterol from the arteries and blood vessels.
+This dietary fiber helps prevent constipation and reduces total cholesterol levels by excreting it through feces.

 6. Improves Brain Health And Reduces Anxiety